Biden, China's Xi expected to meet virtually by year's end

 “We will use the full range of tools we have and develop new tools as needed to defend American economic interests from harmful policies and practices,” Tai said.

 Madhani reported from Washington.
-Associated Press writers Alexandra Jaffe in Washington and Matthew Lee in Paris contributed to this report.
+Associated Press writers Alexandra Jaffe in Washington, Matthew Lee in Paris and Ken Moritsugu in Beijing contributed to this report.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.